aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/ipresentation/print/_index.md

 ## print {#asposepydrawingprintingprintersettings}
-Prints the whole presentation to the default printer.
+Prints the presentation according to the specified printer settings,
+            using the standard (no User Interface) print controller.

 ```python